google/skia/site/docs/dev/design/text_overview.md

 Note: it is an explicit goal to **not** tie Shaping or its results to Canvas2D.
 We envision multiple scenarios where a framework or app will want to shape text, but not need a Canvas2D context (e.g. it may draw using WebGL or WebGPU, or with a bespoke renderer).

+We are also proposing a lower level interface, one that just addresses exposing [unicode properties](uni_characterize.md).

 ## Contributors:
  [mikerreed](https://github.com/mikerreed),